nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <br><br>
 #### We will be monitoring the situation in South America as more sequences become available.
 <br><br>
 ####  The U.S. epidemic likely has very complex transmission patterns of both import and spread across even disparate parts of the country.
-Evidence of multiple local transmission chains in Washington and California.
+We find evidence of multiple local transmission chains in Washington and California.
 <br><br>
 #### We find evidence of local transmission in New South Wales, Australia.
 <br><br>